Hardware-Aware Static Optimization of Hyperdimensional Computations: Analytical Model ( )

-\textbf{Mutual Independence Constraints.} Depending on the QDS Type, \tool{} returns a mutual independence constraint that must hold over the data structure for the corresponding analysis to be valid.
-For sum-of-product formed data structure $\expr$, the independence constraints $indepCstr=iset($\expr$)$ requires that $\expr$ is an independent set (Section~\ref{sec:independent:set:definition}).
-For product-of-sum formed data structure $\expr$, the independence constraint $indepCstr=iproduct($\expr$)$ requires that $\expr$ is an independent product (Section~\ref{sec:independent:product:definition}).
+\proseheading{Mutual Independence Constraints.} Depending on the QDS Type, \tool{} returns a mutual independence constraint that must hold over the data structure for the corresponding analysis to be valid.
+For sum-of-product formed data structure $\expr$, the independence constraints $indepCstr=iset($\expr$)$ requires that $\expr$ is an independent set.
+For product-of-sum formed data structure $\expr$, the independence constraint $indepCstr=iproduct($\expr$)$ requires that $\expr$ is an independent product.
+The definitions of independent set and product are in Section~\ref{sec:mutual:independence}.